sofacoustics/API_Cpp/README.md

 On Ubuntu, to install the required components, enter

-> sudo apt install libnetcdf-c++4-dev libjson-c-dev
+> sudo apt install libnetcdf-c++4-dev libjson-c-dev doxygen graphviz

 Then, to compile enter following commands